How Pax Historia turned AI access into a product with subscription passes

 We worked with Pax Historia to design and implement a subscription-based simple pass system that replaced token-based pricing with request-based access.

-The first pass gave players access to Mimo V2 Flash, with a limit of 300 requests per day.
-This created a high-volume option for fast, frequent gameplay interactions and gave users a simple monthly subscription instead of variable billing.
+The initial setup introduced a pass for Mimo V2 Flash, with a limit of 300 requests per day.
+This provided a high-volume option for fast, frequent gameplay interactions and allowed users to switch to a simple monthly subscription instead of variable billing.

-This approach gave Pax Historia a way to package AI access into clear product tiers:
+This approach gave Pax Historia a clear and flexible structure for AI access:

-- GLM-5 pass for users who wanted a more premium model experience
+- GLM-5 pass for new users seeking a premium model experience

-Behind the scenes, we handled the quota tracking and enforcement directly at the platform layer, making it easy for Pax Historia to roll out the new system without building custom usage infrastructure from scratch.
+Behind the scenes, we handled quota tracking and enforcement directly at the platform layer, allowing Pax Historia to roll out this transition smoothly without building custom usage infrastructure from scratch.

 Outcome